-- Provocative Question—similar to Unexpected Statement, but in the form of a question that is followed up with a discussion of the answer.
+- Provocative Question—similar to an Unexpected Statement, but in the form of a question followed up with a discussion of the answer.

-- Quote—an interesting statement or question made by an authoritative or otherwise relevant third-party source.
+- Quote—an interesting statement or question from an authoritative or otherwise relevant third-party source.

 - Embedded Journalist—where the writer references themselves as part of the story, but the piece is mainly about someone or something else.